A Major new Award announced for Castlemaine Art Museum and Printmaking in Victoria

 Castlemaine Art Museum recognises and celebrates contemporary printmaking through its Experimental Print Prize.
 The biennial, non-acquisitive prize will be presented in 2019, 2021 and 2023 and is open to artists resident in Victoria.
 Through the generous support of an anonymous local donor, three generous prizes will be offered: $10,000, $5,000 and $3,000 for an emerging artist.

 CAM is delighted to announce the 2019 judges will be Dr Kylie Banyard, Lecturer, Visual Arts, Visual Arts Coordinator at La Trobe University and Dr Mark Dustin, Head of Drawing and Printmaking at the VCA, Melbourne University, with non-voting Chair, Naomi Cass Director, CAM Renewal.
-The official exhibition opening of the shortlisted artists and announcement of winners will be held on Friday 6 December 2019.

-Official opening Friday 6 December 6.00 – 8.00pm
+Friday 6 December 6 – 8pm

-Exhibition dates Saturday 7 December – May 2020
+Saturday 7 December through to May 2020